 Instead of carrying a liquid lotion, you can carry Aquaphor healing ointment instead.
 This is good for chapped skin or lips.
 It has the consistency of petroleum jelly, which might be technically a liquid despite passing the upside-down test, but the quantity shown above is so small (.25 ounces) that TSA would not care.
 At least I’ve never been questioned about it.
 You can find this in any drug store.

 Use a TSA Checkpoint-Friendly Laptop Bag

 I really like this Kroser laptop bag.
 It’s light, it looks good, has plenty of pockets, and costs only $20.
 Most importantly, it has an ingenious separate compartment for your laptop or large tablet that you can unzip to pass through the airport security checkpoints without removing the computer from your bag!
-(In the GIF image below, the laptop compartment is on the right.)
+(In the short clip below, the laptop compartment is on the right.)

 The laptop also has a convenient small storage pocket on top for you to quickly deposit your phone and wallet into when passing through the airport security checkpoints.